francanete/techdegree-project-7/README.md

 <p>This interactive registration form, takes the necessary data from the user and apply input validations before submitting the form.</p>

 <h3>Key features</h3>
-<p><strong>Real-time error message:</strong> this function provides real-time input validation and shows to the user a useful error message.</p>
+<p><strong>Real-time error message:</strong> this function provides real-time input validation and shows to the user a useful error message.
+The real-time error message applies to all fields.</p>

-<p><strong>Conditional error message:</strong> this functionality checks what type of error has been detected, then shows to the user a real-time error message for that specific error.</p>
+<p><strong>Conditional error message:</strong> this functionality checks what type of error has been detected in the email field, then shows to the user a real-time error message for that specific error.</p>

 ```
 email.addEventListener('keyup', e => {